bdweix/MiniC-to-Wasm-Compiler/WasmOverview.md

 List of Web Assmebly instructions can be found here: <https://webassembly.github.io/spec/core/appendix/index-instructions.html>

+Although Web Assembly is significantly more complex than the grammar above, this is a reduced version that is applicable to the outputs of `Quads`:

 ```latex
 valType 	::= i32 | i64
 i32 		::= digit | digit i32